MuhammadMooazam/Internet-of-Things-Course/README.md

 - **Raspberry Pi**: Explore the capabilities of Raspberry Pi in the context of IoT.
 [Raspberry PI Series](https://github.com/MuhammadMooazam/Raspberry-PI-Series)

-### Hands-On IoT Projects
+### 🛠️ Hands-On IoT Projects

-Put your newfound knowledge to practical use with these exciting projects.
+Put your newfound knowledge to practical use with these exciting projects:

 - **Development of Calculator using Keypad, LCD, and Arduino**: Create a fully functional calculator using Arduino.
 [View Project](https://github.com/MuhammadMooazam/Development-of-Calculator-using-Keypad-LCD-and-Arduino)